He is a Fellow of the European Economic Association and a Research Associate of the Hellenic Observatory at the London School of Economics.

 His book (with Sophia Lazaretou), The Drachma: From the Phoenix to the Euro, (in Greek) a monetary and economic history of Greece since the 19th century, was awarded the 2003 Prize of the Academy of Athens.

-His book Dynamic Macroeconomics, an advanced graduate textbook, is published in December 2019 by MIT Press.
+His book Dynamic Macroeconomics, an advanced graduate textbook, was published in December 2019 by MIT Press.

 In addition to his academic and political posts, he has served as a consultant to a number of international institutions, including the European Commission and the World Bank.
 He was also a Research Fellow at the Centre for Labour Economics of the London School of Economics and the Centre for Economic Policy Research.
 During 1992-1993 he served as Chairman of the Council of Economic Advisors of Greece.
 Between 1994 and 1998 he was an elected member of the Council of the European Economic Association.